Our guiding philosophy, from the Team Duct Tape Handbook under which FIRST Tech Challenge Team Duct Tape operates:

 Our goal is to elevate character, teamwork, and academic and intellectual achievement above all else.
 We do not seek to win at all costs, but rather to give team members an enduring hands-on STEM experience that will serve them well into their futures.
 Putting character before competition has yielded a consistently high achieving team that reliably brings home trophies year after year, and is well regarded not just statewide but nationally.

-Team Duct Tape currently has no openings.
-If there are any changes prior to the start of the September 8th season, we will post here accordingly.
-If you’d like to mentor or support the team, also please get in touch via our Contact page.
+If you’d like to mentor or support the team, please get in touch via our Contact page.

 Sponsors and Mentors